Next Book in the Series Browse A–Z

 Publication Reading Order

-The Lord Peter Wimsey is a Crime Fiction / Mystery series by Dorothy L Sayers, comprising 15 books published between 1923 and 1973.
-Books are listed in publication order, which is the recommended reading sequence.
+The Lord Peter Wimsey is a Crime Fiction / Mystery series by Dorothy L Sayers, made up of 15 books published between 1923 and 1973.
+It begins with Whose Body?
+(1923), and is best read in publication order.
+The most recent entry is Striding Folly (1973), spanning 50 years of storytelling.

 Dorothy L. Sayers (1893-1957) was an English crime novelist, playwright, and scholar.
 Born into a clerical family, she excelled in academics and language from a young age.
 Sayers' most famous creation is Lord Peter Wimsey, an aristocratic detective featured in over a dozen mystery novels and short stories.
 Her characterization, wit, and exploration of social issues in her works gained critical acclaim.
 Notable works include "Clouds of Witness" (1926) and "The Nine Tailors" (1934).
 She also wrote several plays, including "Busman's Honeymoon" (1936) and "The Man Born to Be King" (1941), which depicted the life of Jesus Christ.
 Sayers' literary achievements earned her an honorary doctorate from the University of Oxford.
 Her works continue to be widely read and adapted for film and television, cementing her legacy as one of the greatest mystery writers of all time.